toddledev/documentation/docs/07-styling/04-conditional-styles/index.md

 - Styles are applied only to that specific instance, not to the other instances of the component
 - Only the root element of the component can be styled from outside
     - Elements deeper in the component tree are not affected
-    - If a component has e.g. a slot as its root element, it cannot be styled from the outside
+    - If a component has a slot as its root element, it cannot be styled from the outside

 This approach allows you to customize individual component instances when needed, while maintaining the component's encapsulation.